-3 units, winter, (Brinton), MWF 11
+3 units, spring, (Brinton), MWF 11

 120. The Media of Mass Communication I-Development of social systems, political philosophies of mass communication; communicators, their organizations; audiences, content, effects of mass media; developing patterns, problems of ethics and responsibility within the media.
 Open to nonmajors.
+3 units, autumn, (Schramm), MWF 10

-3 units, autumn, (Deutschmann), MWF 10 130.
-Introduction to Media Research.
+130. Introduction to Media Research.
 Substantive aspects of recent investigations of audiences, communicators, content, and control; some attention to method.
+Not open to graduate students.